Students are responsible for reviewing and applying their accommodations to the appropriate courses at the start of each semester.

 - Communicate your accommodation plan to your instructors, graduate research supervisors, faculty administration, the Exams Office and others as appropriate and where classroom learning/evaluation accommodations are needed, with as much advance notice as possible

-- QSAS cannot retroactively provide accommodations to any in class deliverable (i.e., test, exam, assignment) if this step is not completed
+- QSAS cannot retroactively provide accommodations to any in course deliverable (i.e., test, exam, assignment) if this step is not completed

 - Notify QSAS immediately of difficulties in the implementation of any aspect of your academic accommodation plan